brisvag/starfile.vim/README.md

 Finally, put the [`starfile.vim`](./starfile.vim) provided here inside the [`syntax` vim runtime directory]() (likely `~/.vim/syntax/`) and everything should work.

+### Neovim

 If you're on `nvim`, the aforementioned paths should all be inside `.config/nvim/`.

+### Known issues

+- if there's a newline between columns that belongs to the same line in a `_loop` construct (which is weird, but alas allowed in STAR), colors will be mismatched.
+This is because with the limited vim `syntax` we can't distinguish between a new line of columns or just the next column on a new line.

+---

+License is GPLv3; feel **free** to contribute and fork!